• Skip to primary navigation

 • cashew nuts

-Add the remaining ingredients.
+Whisk well.
+Ensure that you have broken up the miso paste.
 Taste for salt and pepper and re-season if necessary.

-2. You can run the dressing through a small blender (i.e. Magic Bullet type blender) to truly combine the dressing.
-But this is not absolutely necessary.
+2. I will also run the dressing through a small blender (i.e. Magic Bullet type blender) to truly combine the dressing.
+But this is not absolutely necessary

 Can be stored in the fridge for at least 2 weeks.
 Shake well before using.